CactusVPN Review 2025: A Competitive VPN Service

 DNS and WebRTC leak tests

-• DNS leak test results: Failed
+• DNS leak test results: CactusVPN passed its DNS leak test.

-• WebRTC leak test results: Passed
+• WebRTC leak test results: CactusVPN passed its WebRTC leak test.

 Domain Name System (DNS) translates domain names to IP addresses, allowing browsers to load internet resources.
 DNS leak tests check if your internet traffic is being routed through your VPN's DNS servers or if it's leaking to your ISP's servers, potentially exposing your browsing activity.